 We flew to Bagdogra from Bangalore and took a state transport bus to reach Gangtok.
 Without wasting any time, we went to the Tourist Information CentreCenter on MG Road in Gangtok.
 The person at the inquiry counter told us all about a visit to the Tsomgo Lake.
 I then inquired about the Changu Lake.
 To which he smiled and told me it's the same lake.
 The Tsomgo is also known as Changu Lake and Tsongmo Lake.

-Most tourists visit the popular places, but we wanted to explore a few offbeat places as well.
+Most tourists visit the popular places near Gangtok, but we wanted to explore a few offbeat places as well.
 With the help of the information officer and after a meticulous planning, we finalized our itinerary for the next day.
+We decided to visit a couple of places en route the famous Nathula Pass.
 The permit required for the trip were arranged by the tour operator.
 The next morning we grabbed a quick bite and gathered at the assembly point.
 Thus began our trip to the beautiful Changu Lake.
 And here's what our trip was like.

 Kyongnosla Alpine Sanctuary